Dans-labs/dariah/docs/Server.md

 `withFilters`: if true, the filter specifications of the table will also be returned.

-`my`: only fetches rows that have been created by the current user.
+`my`: if True: only fetches rows that have been created by the current user.

+If `my` is a list of fields, these are *ourFields*.
+These fields contain user ids, and only records with the current user occurring in one of those fields, will be fetched.

+Where as `my=True` is intended to fetch records that are owned or editable by the current user, `my=ourFields` is intended to fetch records that are relevant to the current user in an other, configurable way.

+It only works if there is a section `ourFields` in the data model of `table`, which lists a number of fields.

 getItem(controller, table, ident)
 ---------------------------------